 That was over 15 years ago and the number of good coffee shops in remote parts of Scotland has increased exponentially since then.
 Indeed, opening a coffee shop in a remote seems to have become a very popular lifestyle choice with people moving up from England to escape the rat race down south.
 If you’re looking for a coffee stop on the drive from Morvich to Gairloch, you would now have a choice of half a dozen good places before you even got to Gairloch.

 But the point of this blog is to talk about tearooms that are destinations in themselves and not just stopping places along the route.
 Rannoch Station Tearoom is the first such place that comes to mind.
 Few people drive out to Rannoch Station unless they are heading to the Tearoom, or else got terribly lost.
-It is one of our favourite drives, in fact, it is a section of this road that we feature on our “Scotland Tours” page.
 The drive takes you to the edge of the treeless windswept expanse of the Rannoch Moor with the eastern entrance to Glen Coe just visible in the distance.

 In most cases, railway stations are built to serve the needs of a community, but it happened the other way round with Rannoch Station.
 The station and nearby hotel appeared in the early 1890's as accommodation for engineers working on the West Highland Line.
 It was only afterward that it was connected by 16 miles of road to the nearest community at Kinloch Rannoch.
 The fact that there is a railway line here at all is an amazing feat of engineering and perseverance, but the Victorians seem to have enjoyed building railways in difficult places.
 The challenge with Rannoch Moor is that it is a bit of a bottomless pit and you have to go down 20 feet in some places before you hit a solid surface.
 To overcome this problem, some sections of the railway line were built on what were effectively floating rafts of brushwood.